borowiak-filip/Battleship-game-MVC/README.md

  -  simple unit tests

 ## to run the game launch main.java
-The game can load hardcoded map or external and can run either in Grapihcal Interface (Swing) or in Terminal
+The game can load hardcoded map or external and can run either in Graphical Interface (Swing) or in Terminal